-3.120 As noted earlier and as pointed out by the United States, the model as specified in equation (5) and the variant as specified in equation (6) is too aggregated to take into account some of the specific aspects of the CDSOA scheme.
+3.116 As noted earlier and as pointed out by the United States, the model as specified in equation (5) and the variant as specified in equation (6) is too aggregated to take into account some of the specific aspects of the CDSOA scheme.
 Chart 1 illustrates how the payments vary across industries at the 3-digit level of the North American Industry Classification.
 The issue more generally is that while the CDSOA programme is technically open to any sector, and hence potentially has economy-wide effects, in practice the use of the programme, and hence the disbursements, are quite concentrated.
 While 67 per cent of the CDSOA disbursements in 2002 have been identified by the United States as either being miscellaneous manufacturing or non-classifiable, in fact a review of the specific recipient industries identified allows a more precise breakout.
-In particular, the majority of the disbursements to "miscellaneous manufacturing" went to producers of ball and roller bearings, and the majority of the disbursements identified by the United States as "non-classifiable" went to
+In particular, the majority of the disbursements to "miscellaneous manufacturing" went to producers of ball and roller bearings, and the majority of the disbursements identified by the United States as "non-classifiable" went to companies in the electronics, machinery and primary and fabricated metals industries.
+In addition, the United States identifies a further 21 per cent of 2002 disbursements as going to the primary and fabricated metal industries.
+The comparable figures for 2001 are 66 per cent for "miscellaneous manufacturing and not elsewhere specified" (with a similar distribution to that in 2002) and 20 per cent classified as primary and fabric ated metal.
+Chart 1 also highlights the fact that the inter-industry distribution of payments can also vary over time.

-97 Requesting Parties comments of 14 June 2004 on the United States replies to the second set of questions of the Arbitrator, para.
+99 Requesting Parties (except Chile) comments of 14 June 2004 on the United States replies to the second set of questions of the Arbitrator, para.
 21.

-98 See Box 1 of the joint replies of the Requesting Parties to questions from the Arbitrator, dated 28 April 2004.
+100 See Box 1 of the joint replies of the Requesting Parties (except Chile) to questions of the Arbitrator, dated 28 April 2004.